Banxa Native API

 Ramps

-Create and retrieve on-ramp and off-ramp transactions.
+Create and manage on-ramp and off-ramp transactions.

-- Transaction status retrieval
+- transaction retrieval

 Webhooks